-In 2008 with the full support of Durham City Council a site was identified and work started on the glades.
+In 2008 with the full support of Durham City Council a site was identified and work started on developing the burial glades.
 Work was suspended in 2009 by Durham County Council while a review of Bereavement Services was conducted.
-In February 2012 the local authority agreed to progress and I applied and was awarded a Big Society loan of £60,000 to help with ground works and footpath construction.
-The project had been offered a grant by the previous City Council, however, Durham County Council declined to reciprocate this offer.
-During the suspension period the structure of the organisation also changed into a cooperative ensuring the project had a solid community grounding and was not owned by one individual.
+In February 2012 the local authority agreed to progress and I applied and received a Big Society loan of £60,000 to help with ground works and footpath construction.
+The project had been offered a grant by the previous City Council, however, Durham County Council declined to reciprocate this kind offer.
+During the suspension period the structure of the organisation changed into a cooperative ensuring the project had a solid community grounding and not owned by one individual.
 The WBT was the first community run woodland cemetery in the UK.

 The formal opening of the WBT was planned for September 2012.
 The launch was attended by many including TV, radio and local authority managers.
 Later in September our first funeral was booked for the beginning of October 2012.
 However two days before the funeral the local authority decided to again suspend all operations including the funeral.
 The reason for this sudden intervention was to allow them re-negotiate our lease and enforce a Service Level Agreement (SLA) for grave digging and ground maintenance.
 These services were sourced and a budget allocated for them in our original business plan utilising outside agencies and volunteers.
-During the next six month the WBT lost the momentum gained from the launch and other business opportunities.
-Following the second suspension the local authority implemented a new lease linked to a SLA agreement resulting in 41% of WBT income or £620/funeral going to the council.
+During the next six month the WBT lost its momentum gained from the launch and other business opportunities.
+Following the suspension the local authority enforced a new lease linked to a SLA agreement resulting in 41% of WBT income or £620/funeral being filtered to the council.

-During the suspension work continued on building our lodge with a loan from myself of £20,000.
-Trying to launch a business during a recession was difficult, no support was received from the banks, and all initial expenditure had to be placed on my credit cards.
-At times I was paying over £500/month interest on these cards helping to support the project.
+During the suspension work continued on building the lodge with a personal loan from myself of £22,000.
+Trying to launch a new business during a recession was difficult, we had no support from the banks, and all initial expenditure had to be placed on my credit cards.
+At times I was paying over £500/month interest on these cards while helping to support the project.